BeauJoh/thesis/source/12-chapter-4-aiwc.md

 ## Summary

 We have presented the Architecture-Independent Workload Characterization tool (AIWC), which supports the collection of architecture-independent features of OpenCL application kernels.
-It is the first workload characterization tool to support multi-threaded or parallel workloads.
+It is the first workload characterization tool to support parallel workloads.
-These features can be used to predict the most suitable device for a particular kernel, or to determine the limiting factors for performance on a particular device, allowing OpenCL developers to try alternative implementations of a program for the available accelerators -- for instance, by reorganizing branches, eliminating intermediate variables et cetera.
+The collected features can be used to predict the most suitable device for a particular kernel, or to determine the limiting factors for performance on a particular device, allowing OpenCL developers to try alternative implementations of a program for the available accelerators -- for instance, by reorganizing branches, eliminating intermediate variables et cetera.
 In addition, the architecture independent characteristics of a scientific workload will inform designers and integrators of HPC systems, who must ensure that accelerator architectures are suitable for the intended workloads.

 To identify which AIWC characteristics are the best indicators of opportunities for optimization, we are currently looking at how individual characteristics change for a particular code through the application of best-practice optimizations for CPUs and GPUs (as recommended in vendor optimization guides).

 AIWC was also used to evaluate the performance bottlenecks of bioinformatics codes from the EOD suite.
 When also coupled with the runtime performance results of Chapter 3, it is interesting to note that optimal accelerators are typically GPU based, given the high available thread parallelism and high barrier synchronization counts of many sequencing analysis applications.
-However, the bioinformatics applications examined contain few kernels with higher branch and memory access entropies, interspersed with the GPU suited workloads, which suggests that CPUs are critical to achieving good performance on these systems.
+However, the bioinformatics applications examined contain a few kernels with higher branch and memory access entropies, which suggests that CPUs are critical to achieving good performance on these applications.
-Indeed, partitioning applications by scheduling kernel to their optimal accelerator may generally provide better performance for HPC bioinformatics applications.